particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 PROGSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
 PWRSHIELDH | Less than 150 units, ships immediately | More than 150 units, ships in 8 - 10 weeks
 RLYSHIELD | Less than 200 units, ships immediately | More than 200 units, ships in 8 - 10 weeks
-SIMBLANK50 | All volumes ship in 4 - 6 weeks | All volumes ship in 4 - 6 weeks
+SIMBLANK50 | Less than 150 units, ships immediately | More than 150 units, ships in 4 - 6 weeks
 SIMTELE | Less than 50 units, ships immediately | More than 50 units, ships in 4 - 6 weeks
 SNSRKIT3G260 | Less than 100 units, ships in 4 - 6 weeks | More than 100 units, ships in 12 - 16 weeks
 SNSRKIT3G270 | Less than 50 units, ships immediately | More than 50 units, ships in 12 - 16 weeks